 \begin{pro} The index $[\tO(T): \tO^+(T)]$ depends only on the genus $\calG_T$ of $T$ and not on $T$ itself. \end{pro} \begin{proof} (Sketch) This is a consequence of the strong approximation theorem.
 It can be deduced from \cite[Proposition VIII.6.1 (2)]{MiMo} with extra bookkeeping of the real spinor norm using the fact that (in the terminology of \cite{MiMo}) the objects $\Gamma_S$, $\Sigma(T)$ and $\Sigma^{\sharp}(T)$ all depend only on the genus $\calG_T$ and not on the lattice $T$ itself. \end{proof}

-As a corollary of the theory of Miranda and Morrison and in particular Sequence \eqref{seq:MirandaMorrison} together with Proposition \ref{pro:independenceindex} we thus obtain \begin{cor} Let $M$ be a hyperbolic lattice which admits a primitive embedding into the $K3$-lattice $L_{K3}$ and let $\calG_T$ be the genus of one, and hence any, orthogonal complement of such an embedding. \begin{itemize} \item[\rm{(1)}]The number of moduli spaces of $M$-polarised $K3$ surfaces is given by
+As a corollary of the theory of Miranda and Morrison and in particular Sequence \eqref{seq:MirandaMorrison} together with Proposition \ref{pro:independenceindex} we thus obtain \begin{cor} Let $M$ be a hyperbolic lattice which admits a primitive embedding into the $K3$-lattice $L_{K3}$ and let $\calG_T$ be the genus of the orthogonal complement of one, and hence any such embedding of $M$ into $L_{K3}$. \begin{itemize} \item[\rm{(1)}]The number of moduli spaces of $M$-polarised $K3$ surfaces is given by

 \item[\rm{(2)}]The number of connected components of these moduli spaces is given by

 \end{itemize} \end{cor}

 We shall now discuss which values these numbers can have in our cases.
 The relevant data for the ambi-typical strata are collected in Table \ref{table:list}.
 The lattice data consist first of a root lattice $R$ and an isotropic subgroup $G\subset D(R)$ in the discriminant group of $R$.
 This determines an overlattice $L$ of $R$ and the hyperbolic lattice $M=U+L$.